-The Board of Examiners will consider you eligible for award of the degree through the Standard Route when the following three conditions have all been fulfilled:
+The Board of Examiners will consider a student eligible for award of an honours degree through the Standard Route when the following three conditions have all been fulfilled:

 - 1. You must have attempted every element of the assessment for 12 full courses or the equivalent, as specified in the structure for the degree (any RPL awarded will count towards the 12 courses attempted). - 2.
-You must have passed at least 10 full courses or the equivalent (any RPL awarded will count towards the total of 10 courses). - 3.
-You must have resat all failed courses from previous years for which the maximum number of attempts has not been exhausted, or, where the structure of the degree permits, substituted an alternative for a failed course.
+You must have passed at least 11 full courses or the equivalent (any RPL awarded will count towards the total of 11 courses). - You must have resat all failed courses from previous years for which the maximum number of attempts has not been exhausted, or, where the structure of the degree permits, substituted an alternative for a failed course.